php-fig/fig-standards/proposed/PSR-2-advanced.md

 ```

 Argument lists MAY be split across multiple lines, where each subsequent line
 is indented once.
-When doing so, there MUST be only one argument or variable
+When doing so, the first item in the list MUST be on the
-per line.
+next line, and there MUST be only one argument per line.

 ```php
 <?php